\""

 ⚡️ Quick tip: Shop around for the best value!

-It’s free to request and interview agents from any of the companies in this guide.
+Requesting and interviewing agents from any of the companies in this guide is free.
 It’s always a good idea to compare a few options to ensure you get the best fit and value.
 Start with Clever to maximize your potential savings.
 If you don’t like any of the agents it recommends, work your way down the list.

 FAQ about 2% commission realtors

 A 2% real estate commission means a listing agent (i.e., seller’s agent) will list, market, and sell your home for 2% of the final sale price.
-The average real estate commission for a listing agent is 2.5–3%, so a 2% commission saves you money.
-However, even with a discounted listing fee, you still need to pay the buyer's agent commission, usually an additional 2.5–3%.
+A listing agent's average real estate commission is 2–3%, so a 2% commission saves you money.
+However, even with a discounted listing fee, you may still need to pay the buyer's agent commission, usually an additional 2–3%.

-A 3% commission for an experienced agent used to be the standard agent’s commission.
+A 3% commission for an experienced agent was the standard agent’s commission.
 However, average commission rates are declining across the real estate industry, making it harder for a traditional agent to justify a 3% commission.
 You can get a highly qualified, dedicated agent for less than 3%.